bravely-typed/ldjam51/README.md

 Remember, your guests are very tired, and won't have the energy to come and get you when they have a problem.
 Make sure to check in on everybody to guarantee their stay is as happy as possible!

+## Controls

+AWSD or arrow keys to move, SpaceBar to jump!
+J to check cats in at the front desk!
+Run back and forth inside a messy room to clean it!

 ## Credits

 * @Xeltide - Programming, level design